zmeyaz/zmeyaz/README.md

 ## HI HELLO!!! (⁠ㆁ⁠ω⁠ㆁ⁠)
 usually off-tab, afk even around friends, im a med student and tend to be rlly busy :'3

+demigirlflux / demiromantic do whatever u want with this info auhghh

 c+h always encouraged unless with friends (other friends can int whenever), if you initiate a conversation I WILL be really social, but be first pls.

 you'll definitely get my attention faster by whispering, if i dont respond im truly sorry!